RaymondWHZ/photo-gallery/README.md

 ## Deploying to the web

-This app includes the [vercel adapter](https://kit.svelte.dev/docs/adapter-vercel), which will allow you to deploy the app seamlessly at [vercel.com](https://vercel.com/).
+This app includes the [adaptor-auto](https://kit.svelte.dev/docs/adapter-auto), which will allow you to deploy the app seamlessly to many platforms including [vercel.com](https://vercel.com/).

 You might add other adapters for different platforms, reference the [SvelteKit documentation](https://kit.svelte.dev/docs/adapters) for more information.